 Christmas Truffles Covered in Dark Chocolate

-The Christmas truffles covered in dark chocolate are a version born from a recovery kitchen and with a panettone that I was gifted which was somewhat dry.
+The Christmas truffles covered in dark chocolate are a version born from a recovery kitchen with a panettone that was given to me, which was a bit dry.

-My truffles were really successful, I barely managed to take a photo because they were gone so fast.
+My truffles were really successful, I barely managed to take a picture, because after a moment everything was gone.

-As for the final garnish on the chocolate, you can decide how to enhance them, I used colored wafer leaves, but you can opt for hazelnut, pistachio, or almond granules… according to your taste.
+As for the final garnish on the chocolate, you can decide how to enhance them, I put some colored wafer leaves, but you can opt for hazelnut, pistachio, almond crumbs, etc., according to your taste.

-I recommend buying dark chocolate with a high cocoa percentage, they will definitely taste better.
+I recommend buying dark chocolate with a high percentage of cocoa, it will definitely taste better.

-If you make any of my recipes, send me the photos and I’ll post them on my page with your name.
+If you make any of my recipes, send me the photos, and I will publish them on my page with your name.

-Now I suggest you follow my recipe and make my Christmas truffles as well, and you’ll see how impressive they are at the table.
+Now I suggest you follow my recipe and also make my Christmas truffles and see how impressive they will look on the table.

-If you make them too, send me the photos, I will post them on my FB page with your name.
+If you also make them, send me the photos, and I will put them on my fb page with your name.

 Christmas Truffles Covered in Dark Chocolate